Sprott School of Business

 Introduction to International Management

 Applies principles of organizational behavior and organizational theory to the operations of international businesses.
-Includes discussion of appropriate strategies and structures.
-Introduces concepts of cross-cultural communication.
+Introduces how culture can influence work and organizational life.
+Includes discussion of appropriate strategies and structures, processes in a multi-national and multi-cultural setting.

 Prerequisite(s): second-year standing in B.I.B. and BUSI 1701.